PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

-Maybe you are already aware of [numtide/flake-utlis](https://github.com/numtide/flake-utils), and the popular helper function that allows you to prepare package for mutliple architectures.
+Maybe you are already aware of [numtide/flake-utlis](https://github.com/numtide/flake-utils), and the popular helper function that allows you to prepare package for multiple architectures.
-For now your config has everywhere hardcoded `x86_64-linux`.
+For now your config has everywhere hard-coded `x86_64-linux`.

-I was already experimenting with it and I was trying to use the flake in [Nix-on-Droid](https://f-droid.org/en/packages/com.termux.nix/), but I got some errors.
-If I will find working solutions later, I will write a blog post about it as well.
+I was already experimenting with it, and I was trying to use the flake in [Nix-on-Droid](https://f-droid.org/en/packages/com.termux.nix/), but I got some errors.
+If I find working solutions later, I will write a blog post about it as well.

 It would be cool to have your lightweight development environment on the phone.
 Maybe just grab some small keyboard, and you could stay crafty on the road.
 Even